taxigps/xbmc-addons-chinese/README.md

 # Introduction

-This project is an repository for open source Addon scripts, plugins, and skins for XBMC Media Center.
+This project is an repository for open source Addon scripts, plugins, and skins for Kodi Media Center.
 Specially for Chinese Language speaking people.

-Note: Chinese repository is also applicable to Kodi (new releases - formerly known as xbmc)

-* Forum Discuss in Chinese: <del>原动力论坛: XBMC媒体中心讨论版</del> (Site closed)
-* Forum Discuss in English: [XBMC Community Forum: Project xbmc-addons-chinese Release Thread][2]
+* Forum Discuss in English: [Kodi Community Forum: Project xbmc-addons-chinese Release Thread][1]
 * QQ Group for Developers: 253355963

 # How To Use

 ## Install Repository

-To install the repository, you need to download the latest repository zip file [repository.xbmc-addons-chinese-1.2.1.zip][3].
+To install the repository, you need to download the latest repository zip file
+* [repository.xbmc-addons-chinese-1.2.1.zip][2] for Kodi 18 and older
+* [repository.xbmc-addons-chinese-2.0.0.zip][3] for Kodi 19

 And then:
-* Launch XBMC
+* Launch Kodi
 * Navigate to System | Settings | Add-ons
 * Select Install from zip file
 * Browse to the directory where the new downloaded zip file is being stored.
 * Select OK

 For proper Chinese text display on xbmc, do the following steps:
-* Launch XBMC
+* Launch Kodi
 * Navigate to System | Settings | Appearance | skin
 * Change skin-font to "Arial based"